Infinidoge/nix-minecraft/README.md

 #### `servers.<name>.enable`

 Whether to enable this server.
-If set to false, does NOT delete any data in the data directory, just does not generate the service file.
+If set to false, does **NOT** delete any data in the data directory, just does not generate the service file.

 #### `servers.<name>.autoStart`

 Whether to start this server on boot.
-If set to false, can still be started with systemctl start minecraft-server-servername.
+If set to false, can still be started with `systemctl start minecraft-server-servername`.
 Requires the server to be enabled.

 #### `servers.<name>.openFirewall`